Doddlebopper/startup/README.md

   bcrypt.compare() // compares previous password stored in database, to inserted password -c -b parameters // tell curl to store and use cookies within the given file

+//Simon WebSocket Service Notes// wss - WebSocketServer
+  #*const {WebSocketServer} = require('ws'); = creates a new WebSocketServer variable that can .on or .send code
+  #*const socket = new WebSocket('ws://localhost:9900'); = creates a socket variable that can send and receieve messages from the browser to the console.